 - Drops of acid in eyes: Rinse continuously for about 5 minutes in clean running water and then immediately consult a doctor.

 - Batteries should not be kept in air tight enclosures / closed units / systems which does not have ventilation.
 Adequate ventilation should be provided.

-- Recommended float Voltage of 13.5-13.8V per 12V battery module.
-Maximum float charging voltage should not exceed 13.8V per 12V battery at 27°C. If the ambient temperature is higher then float voltage should reduce by 0.004V per cell or 0.025V per 12V battery for every degree rise in temperature.
-This is the most misunderstood aspect of battery charging since even a miniscule increase in charging voltage leads to overcharge resulting in inherent water loss in the battery, leading to loss of life and performance.
+- Recommended float Voltage of 13.5-13.8 V per 12V battery module.
+Maximum float charging voltage should not exceed 13.8V per 12V battery at 27 degree Celsius.
+Recommended Boost Voltage is 14.2V to 14.4V at 27 degree Celsius.
+If the ambient temperature is higher then float voltage should reduce by 0.004V per cell or 0.025V per 12V battery for every degree rise in temperature.
+This is the most misunderstood aspect of battery charging since even a miniscule increase in charging voltage leads to overcharge resulting in inherent water loss in the battery leading to loss of life and performance.

 - Charging current of maximum 20% of C20 capacity. i.e. for a 100AH battery maximum charging current should be 20 Amps.
-With regards to minimum charging current, batteries need minimum of 10% of their capacity as charge current in order to achieve 100% charge within the recharge time specified by manufacturers.
+As regards minimum charging current, batteries need minimum of 10% of their capacity as charge current in order to achieve 100% charge within the recharge time specified by manufacturers.
 A lower charging current does not affect battery life, but if the power outages are frequent and the battery does not reach full charge, it leads to reduction of battery life.
 On the other hand higher charging current beyond 20% results in faster charging but again affects battery life.
 It’s very important that charging current is between 10 to 20% of battery capacity to obtain maximum battery life

 - Discharge end voltage should be more than or equal to 1.75V per cell or 10.5V for a 12V battery i.e the battery should not be discharged below 10.5V.
 For high rate discharges from 1C to 3C the end voltage can be reduced up to 9.6V.
 Refer the battery technical specification table for exact values.